tradingstrategy-ai/trading-strategy/docs/source/risks-and-legal.rst

 TradingStrategy protocol is not a fund.
 The protocol governance or the algorithm vendors do not have discretionary control over how the user assets are invested of whether the user can exit.

-TradingStrategy protocol development team is operated by a Gibraltarian based company.
+TradingStrategy protocol development is operated by a Gibraltar based company.
 Because the development team does not transfer value or store value on the behalf of investors, the development team is unlikely to be a subject for the DLT licensing regime.

 Other algorithmic trading signal and copy trading services
 ----------------------------------------------------------